 Let’s Look At Fuel Efficiency

-One of the two fuels is glucose which is a sugar molecule (also known as a carbohydrate or a monosaccharide) which comes from the enzymatic breakdown of starch, the form of sugar storage in all plants.
+One of the two fuels is glucose which is a sugar molecule (also known as a carbohydrate or a monosaccharide) that comes from the enzymatic breakdown of starch, the form of sugar storage in all plants, or free glucose and fructose of plants.
 This includes all grasses as well as grains.
-The other fuel used by mitochondria is a ketone which is a short chain fatty acid.
-This is produced by the gut bacteria when they break down cellulose, the soft structural part of all plants found in grasses and other non-woody plants.
+The other fuel used by mitochondria is ketones which is a short-chain fatty acid.
+This is produced by the hindgut bacteria when they break down cellulose, the soft structural part of all plants found in grasses and other non-woody plants.

-Ketones on the other hand is like coasting a bike downhill.
+Ketones, on the other hand, are like coasting a bike downhill.
 They travel without the aid of any hormone from the gut to the cell wall and pass through that wall uninterrupted to the mitochondria.
-The amount of energy produced from one ketone molecule through the same energy producing Kreb’s cycle is about 20 times the amount produced by one molecule of glucose.
-Additionally, there are no free radicals (pollution) produced that needs to be cleaned up afterwards.
+The amount of energy produced from one ketone molecule through the same energy-producing Kreb’s cycle is about 20 times the amount produced by one molecule of glucose.
+Additionally, there are no free radicals (pollution) produced that need to be cleaned up afterward.

 Everyone needs some time off.
 So it is with mitochondria using glucose as a primary fuel source.
-Cellulose yielding ketones is what the mitochondria need to rest and remain in a peak energy creating state.
+Cellulose-yielding ketones are what the mitochondria need to rest and remain in a peak energy-creating state.